georglauterbach/arm/documentation/content/cheri/motivation.md

 # Motivation

-There are multiple **backgrounds and motivations** one can consider when asking: "Why do we need CHERI?".
+There are multiple **backgrounds and motivations** to consider when asking: "Why do we need CHERI?".
 This page tries to shed some light on them.

+## Strong Memory Protection (& Scalable Software Compartmentalization)

+!!! warning "This Section is Work in Progress"

+Current ISAs, and software based on such architectures, use virtual memory as a mechanism for memory protection and isolation.
+While this approach is widely and very successfully deployed, it has inherent limitations.
+Not only is the granularity at which memory is allocated bound to the page size, and with it the access control to this memory, but it can also impose substantial scalability limits on a large set of communicating processes due to its usage of dedicated address spaces.

+CHERI **extends conventional processor ISAs with architectural capabilities to enable fine-grained memory protection and highly scalable software compartmentalization (= privilege separation)**.
+A **hybrid capability-system** approach allows architectural capabilities to be integrated cleanly with contemporary RISC architectures & microarchitectures, as well as with MMU-based C/C++- language software stacks.
+As a consequence, CHERI should be able to eliminate some of the shortcomings of virtual memory.

+!!! quote

+    There is little recent work in the area of hardware-software approaches, despite a pressing need for vulnerability mitigation in C-language Trusted Computing Bases (TCBs) such as language runtimes and web browsers, which are neither easily proven correct nor easily replaced with type-safe alternatives.

+    Source: `[3]`

+Capability-based systems implement the _Principle of Least Authority_ (POLA).

 ## Rust's Unsafe Pointers